Goldsmiths: University of London

 Messiah tuition, room, plus $1,700 off-campus study fee.

-Plus $2,100 fee for students opting to take more than two courses in the following disciplines: arts, computing, communication sciences, design, drama, music, and psychology.
+Plus additional fees for students opting to take more than two courses in the following disciplines: arts, computing, communication sciences, design, drama, music, and psychology.

 Fee covers tuition, housing, educational excursions, pre-departure, and re-entry orientation.
 Meals are not included.
 Note: additional fees students may encounter include (but are not limited to) transportation, visas, passports, immunizations, and course fees.
 A $500 deposit is typically requested within two weeks of acceptance.